QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: PDF and Wigner distributions in the gluon spectator model

 \subsection{Unpolarized Wigner distribution in the gluon spectator model}

 The spectator model formalism and the entire discussion above can also be used to construct the Wigner distributions of gluons.
-This distribution is obtained by the two--dimensional Fourier transform of the gluon--gluon generalized transverse momentum distribution (GTMD) correlator \cite{Lorce:2013pza} at zero skewness as \cite{Meissner:2009ww,Lorce:2011ni}
+This distribution is obtained by the two--dimensional Fourier transform of the gluon--gluon GTMD correlator \cite{Lorce:2013pza} at zero skewness as \cite{Meissner:2009ww,Lorce:2011ni}

 where $\lvert P', \lambda' \rangle$ and $\lvert P'', \lambda'' \rangle$ denote the initial and final nucleon states with momenta $P'$ and $P''$, and helicities $\lambda'$ and $\lambda''$, respectively.
 The kinematic variable definitions follows \cite{Chakrabarti:2025qba}.
 The tensor $\Gamma^{ij}$ denotes the leading--twist generic gluon operator, namely $\Gamma^{ij} = \delta^{ij}_{\perp} -i \epsilon^{ij}_{\perp}$, corresponding to unpolarized and longitudinally polarized gluons, respectively.
 The quantity $F^{\mu\nu}_{a(b)}$ represents the gluon field--strength tensor, while $\mathcal{W}_{ab}$ denotes the Wilson line (i.e., gauge link) connecting the two gluon field operators, ensuring the gauge invariance of the gluon correlator.
 Adopting the light--cone gauge, $A^{+}=0$, the Wilson line reduces to unity.
 The impact parameter $\mathbf{b}_{\perp}$ represents the average position with respect to the center of momentum of the proton and is the conjugated variable of the transverse momentum transfer $\mathbf{\Delta}_\perp$ \cite{Burkardt:2015qoa}.
-The Wigner distribution, as will be employed in this paper, can be defined for a unpolarized gluon in a unpolarized proton from Eq. (\ref{wigner_full_correlator}),
+The Wigner distribution, as will be employed in this paper, can be defined for a unpolarized gluon in a unpolarized proton from Eq. (\ref{wigner_full_correlator}), (for a detailed derivation of the Wigner distribution we refer to the Section III of \cite{Chakrabarti:2025qba}),

 with the parametrization functions $F_a(x)$, $F_b(x)$ and $\alpha(x)$ defined as